ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## Test QuoteMgmt APIs from the Developer Portal

 In this section, we will use the developer portal to test Quote Management API REST API.
-This is useful for application developers to try out the APIs before their application is fully developed or to simply see the expected response based on inputs they provide the API.
+This is useful for application developers to try out the APIs before their application is fully developed or to simply see the expected response based on inputs, they provide the API.
 We will test the **Quote Management API REST** API from the developer portal.

 1. Click the **Quote API** link on the left-hand navigation menu and then expand the GET /quote path by clicking on the twisty next to the path, click on the Try it tab.